johnsandsjo/data-modelling-john-sandsjo-DE24/exercises/ex0/exercise_0_2-3.md

 The entities are the Objects in this regard.

 ### b)
-- Customer *rents* Rental
+- Customer *makes* a Rental
 - Rental *includes* Car

 ### c)
 *Describe the relationships between the entities (one-to-many, one-to-one and many-to-many).*
 Cutomer to Rental is a one to many relationship.
 One Customer can have 1 or many rentals.
 But one rental can only have 1 customer
-Rental to Car is one to many relationship.
+Rental to Car is many to one relationship.
 One Rental can only include one car but one car have many Rentals

+d)
+- Customer makes one one more rentals over time
+- Rental are connected to one Customer
+- Each Rental is for one Car
+- Each Car can be in many Rentals over time